AdaXL/Data-Manipulations-with-SQL-Spark-MapReduce-etc./README.md

 # Data-Manipulations-with-SQL-Spark-MapReduce-etc.
-projects for a data management course presenting with jupyter notebook
+Projects for a data management course presenting with jupyter notebook